-An approach to implementing the programme cycle that seeks to better achieve desired results and impacts through the systematic, iterative, and planned use of emergent knowledge and learning throughout the implementation of strategies, programs, and projects.
-See the BEAM page on adaptive management.
+An approach to implementing the pro- A multi-function and multi-player arrangegramme cycle that seeks to better achieve ment comprising the core function of exdesired results and impacts through the sys- change of goods and services and the tematic, iterative, and planned use of emer-supporting functions and rules which are gent knowledge and learning throughout performed and shaped by a variety of marthe implementation of strategies, programs, ket players.
+See the BEAM page on market and projects.
+See the BEAM page on adaptive systems. management.